hardikvasa/webb/README.md

 This is a Python script to download, crawl and index the web in sequential manner.
 It uses a breath-first search technique to crawl all the webpages on a given domain and even outside the domain.

 ## Compatability
-This program is written in Python 3.4 and can run on any version of Ptyhon 3 (3.x).
-It is a download-and-run program with couple of changes according to requirements.
-Support for Python 2.x will be added soon!!
+This program is compatible with both Python 2 (2.x) as well as Python 3 (3.x).
+It is a download-and-run program with couple of changes according if required by the user.

 ##Dependencies
 There are no dependencies to this project.
 It runs on the functions of the standard in-build library support.
 It does not need any external support or installations.
 Just download and run!!!